 I found that I could think better about events, but changing my feelings was particularly hard.
 Unless I experienced some kind of tangible positive result, I didn’t feel much better.

 Worse still, often I might feel better about some kind of positive sign, only for it to fall through.
 This made me feel jaded and bitter.
 It’s like taking a step upwards only to fall back again, but this time falling from higher up so it hurts more.

 I became especially wary of my feelings because I started to take stock in concepts like the Law of Attraction.
-The Law of Attraction proposes that the universe is constructed to respond to how you feel and think – what ever you resonate you get back.
+The Law of Attraction proposes that the universe is constructed to respond to how you feel and think.
+What ever you resonate internally, you get back externally.
 Some people are rock solid devotees of this idea, where others think it is a bunch of hogwash.

 Traditionally I’m a fence sitter, but happy to give things a try if it will help me achieve something I am working towards.
 I was concerned that if I didn’t feel congruent about my positivity I wasn’t really positive, I was just trying to mentally convince myself of something different – to think positive – even if the world wasn’t giving me positive results to make me feel positive too.